Washington DBs popular in 2nd round, Mixon to Bengals

 Then the Eagles added yet another Huskies defensive back, selecting Jones.
 Jones tore his Achilles tendon at his pro day and might not be healthy for the 2017 season.

-Through 64 selections, 18 defensive backs had gone, the most for two rounds of any draft.
+Through 58 selections, 17 defensive backs had gone, already the most for two rounds of any draft.

 Cleveland was expected to add a quarterback at some point and did so at No. 52 with Notre Dame's DeShone Kizer.
 The Browns have started 26 quarterbacks since 1999, when they returned as an expansion team.

-Accompanied by former Eagles quarterback Ron Jaworski, an icon in Philadelphia, Goodell thanked the city and the fans - folks in the theater still booed him, but not when ''Jaws'' repeated the tribute.
+Accompanied by former Eagles quarterback Ron Jaworski, an icon in Philadelphia, Commissioner Roger Goodell thanked the city and the fans — folks in the theatre still booed him, but not when "Jaws" repeated the tribute.

 Then Jaworski admitted he had been the object of the boo-birds in Philadelphia during his career, drawing cheers.
 But the jeers were back, as loud as ever, when Goodell stepped back to the microphone to open the second night.